pauljoegeorge/pjgram/README.md

 # README

-## Rails6 app to manage vocabulary and artciles.
+## Rails6 app to manage vocabulary and articless.
 ## Reason:
   - Using corona season free time